-Robust Local Franchise in Western Norway
+-- Robust Local Franchise in Western Norway

 Sparebanken Møre is a regional savings bank with a good market position in western Norway in the county of Møre and Romsdal, where Moody's estimates it commands market shares of around 20% for lending and almost 30% for deposits.
-Its national market share is however limited, just above 1%.
+Its national market share is however limited, just above 1% on loans and 1.5% on deposits.

 The bank operates as an independent savings bank, using an open-architecture business model to offer financial services including insurance and investment products.
-The bank has subsidiaries in leasing (Møre Finans) and real estate brokerage (Møre Eiendomsmegling), and a covered bond company, Møre Boligkreditt.
+The bank has subsidiaries in real estate brokerage (Møre Eiendomsmegling) and a covered bond company, Møre Boligkreditt.
+In September 2012 Sparebanken Møre merged with Møre Finans AS and is now offering leasing products and services directly from the bank.
 In the region where it operates, Sparebanken Møre faces competition from larger players such as Nordea and DNB, as well as from other local and regional savings banks.
 As a result, one of the bank's main challenges is maintaining and improving its market share.